HwWobbe/Wip-Main/README.md

       - Seller's Markets
        - ...
 - feed Bots for a centralized Summary of GitWork
-  - perhaps sored in DebateGraph - DgH
+  - perhaps stored in DebateGraph - DgH

 <hr>